palkan/action_policy/docs/quick_start.md

 end
 ```

-You could use the following command to genete it.
+You could use the following command to generate it.

     $ rails generate action_policy:install